tyrale/wordplay/docs/TASK_PROGRESS.md

 - Character: `"only letters allowed"` (CAT123), `"word cannot be empty"` ("")
 - Length: `"word too short"` (A, IT - under 3 letters)
 - System: `"game not active"` (Moving when game not started)

+**Terminal UX Improvements**:
+- ✅ **Hidden Words Indicator** - Shows "(+N more)" when words are hidden from recent display
+- ✅ **Helpful Hints** - Prompts users to use 'state' command to see all used words
+- ✅ **Enhanced Error Messages** - Explains when "was played" words were used earlier but aren't visible
+- ✅ **Fixed UX Bug** - Resolved confusion where words showed "was played" but weren't in visible recent words list

 **Verification Status**: ✅ **ALL 17 ENHANCED VALIDATION TESTS PASSING** + All core engine tests (160/160) still passing, confirming no regressions introduced.